An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Energy-based Splitting of Nonlinear Circuits

 where ${H}^*(i,v)$ is the co-Hamiltonian and is defined as

 Here, $\mathcal{T}^*(i)$ and $\mathcal{V}^*(v)$ are the inductor’s magnetic co-energy and capacitor’s electric co-energy \cite{jeltsema2009multidomain}.
 The term $\mathcal{R}(i,v)$ is defined as

 where $\mathcal{D}(i)$ and $\mathcal{D}^*(v)$ are the corresponding content and co-content of the resistive elements and describe the dissipated power.
-The relations of Eq.
-(9) are identical to the zero inclusion problem of Eq.
-(7).
-Here, the LHS only represents lossless LTI elements and the interconnection of the elements.
-Moreover, the RHS also describes the resistive part of the network.
+The relations of Eq. (\ref{eq:coHamiltonian}) are identical to the zero inclusion problem of Eq. (\ref{eq:S+R}).
+Here, the left-hand side only represents lossless LTI elements and the interconnection of the elements.
+Moreover, the right-hand side also describes the resistive part of the network.